 The person bringing the animal must furnish transportation for the animal brought to school.
 Animals will not be allowed to travel to and from the student's attendance center on the school bus without prior approval from the principal.

-It shall be the responsibility of the principal to determine appropriate supervision of animals in the classroom.
+It is the responsibility of the principal to determine appropriate supervision of animals in the classroom.
+This policy is not intended to address the use of service animals, assistive animals, therapy animals or emotional support animals on District property.